Eittymoni/Eittymoni/README.md

 ## I'm a Frontend Developer passionate about creating simple, original, and impactful User Experiences using modern web technologies. 🚀

--🔭 I’m currently working as a Frontend Developer at Softvence Agency.
+-🔭 I currently work as a **Frontend Developer** at Softvence Agency.
 - 🌱 I’m learning **Web Development**

 - 👨‍💻 All of my projects are available at (https://eitty-portfolio.vercel.app/)